Our Guide to the Plaza Premium Lounge in Toronto (Terminal 3, Transborder)

 Entertainment

-Lacking windows, the entertainment options in the Transborder Lounge include a pair of TVs and a usually-empty magazine rack at the back of the room.
+Lacking windows, the entertainment options in the Transborder Lounge include a pair of TVs, charging stations, and Wi-Fi access.

 Rules and restrictions